AAG NSF International Geographical Union Conference Travel Grants

 NEXT IGU CONFERENCE: BEIJING, CHINA

-AAG Deadline to apply for an AAG IGU Travel Grant for the IGU Beijing: January 15, 2016 (applications received after this may be accepted as alternates)
+AAG Deadline to apply for an AAG IGU Travel Grant for the IGU Beijing: Deadline extended to Monday, January 25, 2016 (applications received after this may be accepted as alternates)

 IGU Deadline for submitting abstracts for oral and poster presentations during the commission sessions, general sessions and joint sessions: February 15, 2016